kjafshar/kjafshar.github.io/index.md

 <h2> Kmeans Clustering </h2>

 For this project I combined google's apis with MTC data and a nueral net image classifier

+* Some of my projects were written in as part of academic and/or professional projects.
+As a result I cannot post this code publically, but I will share them with those who are interested on an individual basis.
+This is to respect the academic integrity of future classes and the privacy/property of my colleagues.

+* This code is only available privately via request.
+If you are interested in reviewing the code please reach out to me at kjafshar@gmail.com